 Civil Rights Bill of 1866

-One cannot fully understand the function of the Fourteenth Amendments first section without first understanding its sole purpose was to give constitutional effect to “A bill to declare and protect all the privileges and immunities of citizens of the United States in the several States,” aka Civil Rights Bill of 1866.
-Bingham argued strenuously that the Constitution gave Congress no power to enforce Article IV, Sec.
+One cannot fully understand the function of the Fourteenth Amendments first section without first understanding its sole purpose was to give constitutional effect to "An Act to protect all Persons in the United States in their Civil Rights, and furnish the Means of their Vindication," aka Civil Rights Bill of 1866.
+Bingham argued forcibly that the Constitution gave Congress no power to enforce Article IV, Sec.
 II, and thus, why the Fourteenth's first section was adopted.

 Bingham declared from the start that it was his intention to codify provisions of the Civil Rights Bill of 1866 under the U.S. Constitution.
 Bingham specifically singled out this provision of the Civil Rights Bill: